The Skeena River

 Home to First Nations, fishing, logging and eco-tourism communities, Skeena people have traditionally depended on the forest, river and sea.
 But things are changing.
 The region is fast becoming a hot spot for industrial development: More than $64-billion in investments is being considered for projects across northern B.C. over the next ten years.

 Added up, the impacts from forestry, dams, and oil and gas development pose a threat to Skeena ecosystems and communities.
-Toss in the wildcard factor of climate change, and the Skeena will face changes that threaten its vibrant communities.
+The stress of climate change will create even more changes that threaten the river, its ecosystem, and vibrant communities.

 What WWF is doing

-- Engaging communities in science and dialogue to help them shape a future for their river that will support sustainable livelihoods.
+- WWF is engaging communities to help them shape a future for their river that will support sustainable livelihoods.